-The Santa Fe Watershed Association’s education program provides opportunities for locals to experience the Santa Fe River and its watershed through both school and public programs.
+The Santa Fe Watershed Association’s education programs provide opportunities for Santa Feans to experience the Santa Fe River and its watershed through both school and public programs.
 Programs are designed to highlight a variety of ecosystems and explore ways that humans impact water and water impacts humans.

 School Programs